-Once you have completed your reconciliation and the difference amount is equal to 0, you may click on the save and finalize button.
-This will save your work and mark all selected transactions as cleared.
+Once you have completed your reconciliation and the difference amount equals 0, you may click on the save & finalize button.
+This will save your work and mark all selected transactions as 'cleared'.

-NOTE: Once transactions are "Cleared" via Account Reconciliation, they will be locked from further editing.
-If you need to make an adjustment to a transaction(s), Open the reconcile that contains the transaction and click the OPEN button in the top right corner of the screen.
+NOTE: Once transactions are 'cleared' via Account reconciliation, they will be locked from further editing.
+If you need to adjust transaction(s), Open the reconcile that contains the transaction and click the OPEN button in the top right corner of the screen.
 You do NOT have to remove (uncheck) the transaction.

 Posting transactions to the general ledger

-In Workamajig, in order for your transactions to be seen in General Ledger and therefore available for financial reporting, each transaction must be approved and then, Posted.
-There are two methods of Posting transactions: 1) Single Method - via the approved transaction screen, ie. Voucher, Client Invoice, or payment, and 2) Batch Method - via the Post GL Transaction screen.
+In Workamajig, for your transactions to be seen in general ledger and therefore available for financial reporting, each transaction must be 'approved' and then, 'posted'.
+There are two methods of posting transactions: 1) Single method - via the Approved transaction screen, i.e. voucher, client invoice, or payment, and 2) Batch method - via the Post GL transaction screen.

 Which method should I use?